dathbe/MMM-MyScoreboard/README.md

 ```
 </details>

+## Logos

+You can add your own custom personal logos into the `logos_custom` folder, and they will not be disturbed when you update the module.
+[Specific guidance can be found here](https://github.com/dathbe/MMM-MyScoreboard/tree/4.7.2/logos_custom).

 ## Contributing

 If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/dathbe/MMM-MyScoreboard/issues) in this repository.